-- d) step c) is normally the end of the Students' Union internal complaints procedure but, if the student feels that the consideration of the complaint was not conducted in a fair and democratic manner a further challenge may be lodged with the University's Student Appeals and Complaints Officer: - i.
+- d) step c) is normally the end of the Students' Union internal complaints procedure but, if the student feels that the consideration of the complaint was not conducted in a fair and democratic manner a further challenge may be lodged with the University's Head of Legal: - i.
 The 1994 Education Act requires the University to ensure that the Students' Union "operates in a fair and democratic manner".
 If the student feels that the consideration of their complaint has not been considered in such a way they may appeal.
 This is the only permitted ground on which an appeal may be lodged. - ii.
-The student must specify why they feel that their complaint has not been considered in a proper manner by the Students' Union.
-To aid this they should complete a Review Request Form (Appendix G) and email to the Student Appeals and Complaints Officer (studentappealsandcompliants@northumbria.ac.uk).
-Requests must be submitted within 10 working days of being notified of the final response of the Students' Union to their complaint. - iii.
-The Student Appeals and Complaints Officer will review the case on the basis of the documentation provided and decide on the appropriate action of: - rejecting the challenge at this stage on the basis that it is not based on the permitted grounds in regulation c) above or that no supporting basis for the challenge has been established; - (b) or uphold the challenge and return the complaint to the Students' Union to reconsider the complaint in the light of the Student Appeals and Complaints Officer's analysis. - iv.
+Your appeal should be submitted to the Student Appeals and Complaints Officer (studentappealsandcompliants@northumbria.ac.uk) within 10 working days of being notificed of the final response from the Students' Union. - iii.
+The Head of Legal will review the challenge on the basis of the documentation provided and decide on the appropriate action of: - (a) rejecting the further appeal or - (b) upholding the appeal and returning the complaint to the Students' Union to reconsider the complaint in light of the Head of Legal's Analysis. - iv.
 The Student Appeals and Complaints Officer will normally inform the student of their judgement within 15 working days of receiving their appeal and issue a 'Completion of Procedures Letter'.
-A student who disagrees with the judgement may then take this complaint to the Office of the Independent Adjudicator for
+A student who disagrees with the judgement may then take this complaint to the Office of the Handbook of Student Regulations (Research) 2022-23: Annexe 4

-Higher Education (see Appendix H of the Handbook of Student Regulations for further information).
+Independent Adjudicator for Higher Education (see Appendix H of the Handbook of Student Regulations for further information).